 I had played the flute for a few years by that point but through the Suzuki method, which emphasized learning by ear rather than reading from sheet music.
 Being completely unable to read music, I was in an awkward position.
 I was perfectly capable of playing the notes that made up our songs.
 Unfortunately, the dots and squiggles on the bars were a foreign language so I couldn't tell in which order the notes were supposed to go.
 That actually turns out to be a better metaphor than I originally intended because I could piece together the odd line or two.
 I knew the G clef circled the G in one of its unnecessary curls and loops that make sheet music look like it was written by bored Irish monks.
 From this I was able to piece together small sections of music, but never entire songs.
 Thus band practice, and yes, even concerts, consisted of me pretending to play for long periods then joining in for a meter before resuming my chicanery.
 Fortunately for me, in the vast cacophony that is middle school band no one noticed.

 I gave up the flute shortly after middle school.
 Fifteen years or so passed without any musical ability and then earlier this year I started teaching myself the guitar.
-Over the summer I practiced every day.
-Not every day in the literal sense but in the figurative one.
-In the course of learning to play I figured out the basics of reading music.
-Guitar was easier because the lines on the clef echo the strings of the guitar.

 But as I was learning the guitar (not to imply that I have learned it in the past tense) and getting a grip on reading music, I began to suspect that I could probably pick up the flute again.
 The muscle memory was still there.
 But with my growing ability to read music, I could do it honestly this time and redeem myself.
 As soon as I found a flute I knew I could reclaim my honor.